nemo369/portfolio/src/projects/azimuth/index.md

 ---
 title: "WordPress theme based on Vue"
 subtitle: "A custom made WordPress theme based on VueJS library.
-Node JS was use for developing this single page application to create high performance, speed and UI"
+Node JS was used for developing this single page application to create high performance, speed and UI"
 project: "Azimuth"
 client: "RSVP"
 tags: ["Vue","WordPress","CSS","SPA",]